chrismyers2000/MeshAdv-Mini/README.md

 General:
   MaxNodes: 200
 ```
+## LoRa Setup:

+- You must now set the LoRa Region to be able to start using Meshtastic.
+[CLICK HERE](https://meshtastic.org/docs/getting-started/initial-config/#set-regional-settings) for info on how to set region settings.
+Please note: Linux-Native is currently unable to connect over bluetooth or to the Apple app.
+All other methods are working.

 # GPS

-more info coming soon
+   - more info coming soon

 # Temp Sensor TMP102

-The MeshAdv Mini has an onboard Texas Instruments TMP102 temp sensor soldered in the center of the board near the EEPROM to get a general idea of board/enclosure temperature with 0.5°C accuracy.
+   - The MeshAdv Mini has an onboard Texas Instruments TMP102 temp sensor soldered in the center of the board near the EEPROM to get a general idea of board/enclosure temperature with 0.5°C accuracy.
 This sensor uses I2C address 48.

 <details>
   <summary>▶️ Click to Show Instructions</summary>